vdabro2/travel-lens/README.md

 * Timeline page for your current location (there will be a spot where you can change this to a specific location as well)
 * Details page for each post at your location
 * Post page where you can post a place you went to and review it.

+**Optional Nice-to-have Stories**

 * Personal info page with your saved posts, your posts, and settings.

-**Optional Nice-to-have Stories**
+I included a wireframe of this as well.
+* Replying to other users feature/ chat feature.
 * Explore page where the user gets many different, random locations if they dont know where to travel to next.
-* Replying to other users feature/ chat feature.
 * Find a travel buddy explore page.
 Uses your location to match you to another traveler looking to explore in the place you are in.

 ### 2. Screen Archetypes